nubomedia/nubomedia-msvnfm/source/index.rst

 Welcome to Elastic Media Manager's documentation!
 =================================================

+This project is part of NUBOMEDIA prject: [nubomedia.eu]_

 This `VNF Manager`, called `ms-vnfm`, is implemented in java using the [spring.io]_ framework.

 For using this VNFM you have to install the NFVO and start it.
 How to do this can be found [nfvo_install]_.